 The workbook explores several chess tactics and patterns, like the two-bishop checkmate, queen and king checkmate, and several other mating patterns that will help you win more games as a beginner.
 In addition, the book improves your pattern recognition and ability to capitalize on opportunities created by your opponent’s mistakes.

-Everyone’s First Chess Workbook is a treasure trove of chess resources for beginners, and you should get yours now.
+Everyone’s First Chess Workbook is a treasure trove of chess resources for beginners, and you should get yours here.

-How to Beat your Dad at Chess by Murray
+How to Beat Your Dad at Chess by Murray Chandler

 Discovering Chess Openings- Building Opening Skills from Basic Principles by John Emms